shamanime/dockyard.com/README.md

 Sure, why not.
 If you want to help make our website better by all mean!

-Unles Rails drops support for Ruby 1.8.7 we will continue to use the hash-rocket syntax.
+We use use the hash-rocket syntax for all hashes.
 Please respect this.

 Don't use tabs to indent, two spaces are the standard.